Pwnable.kr - bof

 1 | [hg8@archbook ~]$ ./bof |

-If we input a longer string, the program crash:
+If we input a longer string, the program crashes:

 1 | [hg8@archbook ~]$ ./bof |